-Glen Sturtevant grew up in rural Spotsylvania County, where he learned the value of hard work while working through high school at his neighborhood grocery store.
-As a young man, Glen was very involved in Scouting, and after demonstrating his commitment to community service and servant leadership, he was awarded the rank of Eagle Scout.
+Growing up in a middle class home in rural Spotsylvania County, Glen learned the value of hard work while working through high school at his neighborhood grocery store.
+Involved in Scouting, Glen learned the importance of community service and servant leadership while earning his Eagle Scout.

-After passing the Virginia State Bar, Glen and Lori moved to Richmond and started their family.
-The adoption of their children motivated Glen to get involved improving Richmond Public Schools.
-As a concerned parent, he helped lead the Richmond Public Schools Education Foundation, a non-profit focused on working with the private sector to support educational excellence in the school system.
+After school, Glen and Lori started raising their family in Richmond.
+As they began adopting their three beautiful children, Glen got involved in working to improve Richmond Public Schools.
+He helped lead the Richmond Public Schools Education Foundation, a non-profit focused on working with the private sector to support educational excellence in the school system.

 Having seen first-hand the challenges families face in Richmond schools, Glen was elected to the Richmond School Board by focusing on commonsense education reform, increased accountability, and fiscal responsibility.

 On the School Board, Glen led the efforts to audit every department of Richmond Public Schools and to post the school system’s check register online so that taxpayers can see exactly where their dollars are spent.
 Most importantly, Glen led the effort to move Richmond Public Schools to a zero-based budget.
 Just like the private sector, the school system should justify how taxpayer dollars are spent to ensure they are directed to the classroom, not expanding bureaucracy.

 After serving on the School Board, Glen was elected to the Virginia Senate in 2015.
 In the General Assembly, Glen fought to audit state government and to get Virginia on a zero-based budget.
 He fought to lower taxes and to protect our God-given Second Amendment rights, the unborn, our right to freedom of speech, and the integrity of our elections.